 Basically there are two common systems used in all spas to filter and heat the water and these are: the dedicated circulation pump and the 2-speed pump.
-On both systems the pump is hooked up in such a way that water is sucked in through the filter and then passes through heater the and then through the pump going back into the spa through some of the jets.
-The major difference between the two systems is that on the 2-speed system the low speed of the pump is used for filtration and heating purposes and the high speed is used for massage and this means that all the water returning into the spa is always coming out of all of the massage jets.
+On both systems the pump is hooked up in such a way that water is sucked in through the filter and then passes through then pump going back into the spa through some of the jets. difference between the two systems on the 2-speed system the low speed of the pump is used for filtration and heating purposes and the high speed is used for message and this means that all the water returning into the spa is always coming out all of the message jets.